mainlp/mainlp.github.io/_pages/thesis.md

 <!-- - 2024, Feb 26: Thank you all for your interest!
 We are closed for further thesis applications for the upcoming summer semester  -->

-- 2025, Feb 24: BSc thesis applications are closed.
-- 2025, Feb 19: MSc thesis applications are closed.
-- 2025, Jan 27: Updated projects and application deadlines posted
-- 2024, Sep 1: MSc/BSc project applications deadlines posted.
+- 2025, June 22: MSc/BSc project applications deadlines posted.
 See list of project below and how to apply <a href="#howtoapply">here</a>

 Legend: